adamphivo/fulll/README.md

   3. Run tests (Build job)
   4. Run build (Build job)
   5. Deploy build artifacts to a VPS or any other platform (Deploy job)

+- See a CI example for the backend repository : .github/workflows/ci.yml